tronprotocol/documentation-en/docs/mechanism-algorithm/multi-signatures.md

 }
 ```

-AccountPermissionUpdateContract is a new contract used to update the account permission.
+AccountPermissionUpdateContract is a new contract type used to update the account permission.

-**AccountPermissionUpdateContract**
+#### AccountPermissionUpdateContract

 ```protobuf
 message AccountPermissionUpdateContract {